5 Documentation

 4 directories, 10 files

-(the rsconnect/ folder from deploying shinyrPkgs has been removed)
+(the rsconnect/ folder from deploying sap has been removed)

-If you recall, the output from the previous install() returned the following message regarding the documentation:
+If you recall, the output from the previous call to install() returned the following message regarding the documentation:

-Documenting the functions below R/ will address message, and I strongly encourage checking out the roxygen2 vignettes and R Packages, 2ed chapter for more information on documenting your app-package.
+Documenting the functions in the R/ folder will address this message, and I strongly encourage checking out the roxygen2 vignettes and the chapter in R Packages, 2ed for more information on documenting your app-package.

 5.1 roxygen2 intro